autifyhq/autify-cli/README.md

 ```
 USAGE
-  $ autify connect client start [--verbose] [--file-logging]
+  $ autify connect client start [--verbose] [--file-logging] [--web-workspace-id <value>]

 FLAGS
   --file-logging              Logging Autify Connect Client log to a file instead of console.
   --verbose                   Make the operation more talkative.
+  --web-workspace-id=<value>  Workspace ID of Autify for Web to create an ephemeral Access Point.
+If not specified, it
+                              will use the one configured by `autify connect access-point set`, instead.

 DESCRIPTION
   [Experimental] Start Autify Connect Client